armsultan/caching-test-page/README.md

 A static website that include several HTML files through iFrames to demonstrate various cache / no cache methods

-The website will need to be hosted on webserver capable of setting response headers - Nginx configurations are provided
+The website will need to be hosted on webserver capable of setting response headers - Nginx configurations snippets are provided

-This is a suitable website for testing proxy caches such as Nginx
+This is a suitable website for testing browser and proxy caches

 This test page is an adaptation of [HTTPS Caching Test Page](https://demo.securityevaluators.com/) by Jacob Thompson